No. 21 Illinois runs away in 2nd half to sweep Purdue

-WEST LAFAYETTE, Ind.
-(AP) — Kofi Cockburn finished with 22 points and 15 rebounds, Trent Frazier added 21 points and No. 21 Illinois pulled away in the second half for a 79-62 victory at Purdue on Tuesday night.
+Kofi Cockburn scored 22 points and grabbed 15 rebounds, Trent Frazier added 21 points and Illinois pulled away in the second half to beat Purdue 79-62.

+“I don’t know if you can ever count on going 9 of 10 to start the second half, but I thought our guys executed,” Underwood said.
+“All you can ask is for an opposing coach or players to say ‘You guys played really, really hard and out toughed us.’ ”

-The Fighting Illini (14-5, 6-2 Big Ten) have won five straight league games for the first time in nearly seven years and are off to their best conference start since 2005-06.
-They also swept the Boilermakers for the first time since 2008-09.
+It’s another milestone victory for the resurgent Illini (14-5, 6-2 Big Ten), winners of five straight.

+They’re off to their best conference start since 2005-06, ended a seven-game losing streak at Mackey Arena and swept the season series with Purdue for the first time since 2008-09.

+And after an atypical start to the game, Underwood got his team to follow a more common theme over the final 20 minutes.
+They outscored Purdue 50-32 in the second half, never giving the Boilermakers a chance.

-Nojel Eastern had 14 points and Trevion Williams scored 12 to lead Purdue (10-9, 4-4).
-The Boilermakers have lost four of five and had a 15-game winning streak in conference home games end.
+Nojel Eastern had 14 points and Trevion Williams scored 12 to lead Purdue (10-9, 4-4), which has lost four of five and watched a 15-game winning streak in conference home games end.

+“We were struggling to keep them out of the paint,” said Matt Haarms, who had 10 points, six rebounds and three blocks.
+“That was one of the points of emphasis before the game and we just weren’t to able to execute it.”“

+The Illini swung the momentum quickly, opening the second half with seven straight points to erase a 30-29 halftime lead.
+Then, after making five straight baskets to make it 49-39 with 13:30 to play, they extended the margin to 60-45 on Giorgi Bezhanishvili’s 3-pointer with 8:27 left.

 BIG PICTURE